Uzi Even: Biography

 Uzi Even was born in Haifa during the British Mandate era.
 He earned a BSc and MSc in physics at the Technion, and a PhD at Tel Aviv University.
 His specializations are spectroscopy of super cold molecules, molecular clusters and cluster impact chemistry, and the quantum properties of helium clusters.
 He then worked as a scientist at the Negev Nuclear Research Center near Dimona.
-He was officially a soldier in the Israel Defense Forces during his work as a nuclear scientist, and eventually reached the rank of Lieutenant Colonel.
-In 1968 he abandoned his job at the reactor and joined Lekem, an Israeli intelligence agency responsible for collecting scientific and technical information from abroad.
+As a reservist in the Israel Defense Forces he reached the rank of Lieutenant Colonel.
+He conducted top-secret military research and served as an intelligence officer during the Six-Day War and Yom Kippur War.
+In 1968 he left his job at the reactor and joined Lekem, an Israeli intelligence agency responsible for collecting scientific and technical information from abroad.

 In May 1981, Even leaked the news of preparations to carry out "Operation Opera" to opposition leader Shimon Peres.
 Peres subsequently wrote a letter of protest to Prime Minister Menachem Begin, and the operation was delayed for a month.

-In 1993, Even participated in the first Knesset hearing on gays and lesbians, and revealed that the IDF had dismissed him and revoked his security clearance after it discovered he was gay.
+In 1982, Even had his security clearance revoked and rank lowered in the IDF reserves and was reassigned to a clerical position after his sexual orientation was discovered.
+At the time, the IDF's policy prohibited known homosexuals from holding security clearances.
+In 1993, he participated in the first Knesset hearing on gays and lesbians, and spoke about his ordeal in the IDF over his sexual orientation.
 His testimony led to Yitzhak Rabin's government changing the law and regulations to allow homosexuals to serve in the army in any position, including one requiring a high security clearance.
 In 1996, after Even's employer, Tel Aviv University, refused his then-partner, Amit Kama, spousal rights equal to those it granted to the spouses of staff in heterosexual marriages, he sued the university with help from the Association for Civil Rights in Israel.
 Even won the case, setting a legal precedent.

 In 2004, Even and Kama married in Canada.
 On 10 March 2009, the Family Court ruled that Even and Kama could legally adopt their 30-year-old foster son, Yossi Even-Kama, making them the first same-sex male couple in Israel whose right of adoption was legally acknowledged.

 In December 2012 Even set yet another legal precedent by divorcing Kama.
 The divorce was granted by the Family Court, since the Rabbinical Court does not recognize same-sex marriages.
 This might lead the way for straight couples to bypass the religious establishment as well, which - in Israel - holds monopoly on marriage and divorce affairs.